 The Fat Duck has 3 stars, 42 seats, over 80 employees – including over 30 chefs.
 Does this put you under pressure as a cook?
 And if so, can one convert this pressure as a cook into positive energy?

 Every day you work up to 18 hours, but the positive energy comes from alone.
 As soon as you put on the apron from one of the world’s best restaurants, you get a dopamine boost.
 The team and the atmosphere are also unique.
 You motivate each other to reach the limit and grow beyond that.

 “I want to encourage people to travel and discover new cultures!” – Christiaan Stoop

 Which cuisine or cooking techniques in the world would you like to know more about?

-Since March of this year I’ve worked as a Sous Chef in The Oberoi, New Delhi.
-As I was offered the position in India I really looked forward to the Indian cuisine and it’s one of the most underrated cuisines in the world today, in my opinion.
+Since March of this year I have been working as a sous chef at the hotel The Oberoi, New Delhi.
+When I was offered the position in India, I was really looking forward to the Indian cuisine.
+It’s one of the most underrated cuisines in the world, in my opinion.

 Good luck, Christiaan, and thank you for the insights into your work!